iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > Already had a Royal Mail account from having bought stamps some years back and so it was fairly easy installing and setting up. setting up a redelivery was fairly easy and a tracking number in a text message opens seamlessly in the app.
 Great thus far.<br> :date: __2021-07-11 10:27:47__

-> quite buggy at times<br> :date: __2021-07-06 13:17:00__

-> Logs me out almost every time which is frustrating, on a few occasions transactions have failed yet I still got charged for postage.
-No email confirmations or anything.
-It is easy to use and navigate through but its somewhat buggy and needs a bit more stability in regards to making payments and logging in.<br> :date: __2021-07-01 01:56:41__

 #### 2-star reviews